onyx-platform/onyx/doc/user-guide/internal-design.md

 ## Internal Design

 This chapter outlines how Onyx works on the inside to meet the required properties of a distributed data processing system.
+This is not a proof or iron-clad specification for other implementations of Onyx.
+I will do my best to be transparent about how everything is working under the hood - good and bad.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->